LuisMoncayo/SALB1-problem/README.md

 This project has the files of a proposed three-part algorithm to find a solution to a stochastic Simple Assembly Line Balancing (SALB-1) problem.
 In this case the SALB-1 problem is solve; thus, the number of open cells is unknown as well as the assignation of the task to the open cells.

 The three parts are:
-1. Solve the mixed--integer linear programming model using GLPK via Pyomo, see the "pyomo_implementation.py" file.
+1. Solve the mixed--integer linear programming model using GLPK via Pyomo.
+The files are:
+    1.2 pyomo_implementation.py
+    1.2 gearbox_instance.xlsx
-2. Create a SIMIO simulation model to add variability to the balancing using a set of parameter.
+3. Create a SIMIO simulation model to add variability to the balancing using a set of parameter.
-3. Optimise the value of the parameter by the SIMIO add-on OptQuest.
+4. Optimise the value of the parameter by the SIMIO add-on OptQuest.

 Open the corresponding file to open the files using to accomplish each part.